directus/directus/docs/getting-started/introduction.md

 Add a link to a place that expands on all these terms and describes the whole system as an overview -->

-Database introspection has many unique advantages:
+The App and API dynamically “mirror” your actual schema and content in real-time.
+This is similar to how technical database clients (like _phpMyAdmin_) work.
+However, database introspection has many unique advantages:

-- Control over your pure SQL database schema, tailored to your exact requirements.
+- Absolute control over your pure SQL database schema.
+- Complete transparency, portability, and security for your data.
+- Allows importing existing databases, unaltered and without migrations.
+- Direct database access and the full power of raw, complex SQL queries.
 - Significant performance improvements through optimizations and indexing.
-- Complete transparency, portability, and security for your data.
-- Direct database access and the full power of raw/complex SQL queries.
-- Allows importing existing databases, unaltered and without any migrations.

-Other platforms typically use a predefined or proprietary “one-size-fits-all” data model to store your content (have you ever peeked behind the curtain of a WordPress installation?
-Yikes!).
+In contrast, other platforms typically use a predefined or proprietary “one-size-fits-all” data model to store content _(have you ever peeked behind the curtain of a WordPress installation?
+Yikes!)_.
 That is not the case with Directus.
 Directus gives you direct access to your pure and unaltered data.
 That means you have the option to bypass the Directus middleware (API, SDK, App) and connect to your data with proper SQL queries.
 This effectively removes all bottlenecks, latency overhead, and proprietary access limitations.

 :::tip Ready to try the API?

 Get a Project running in minutes.
-Learn Directus hands-on in the [Quickstart Guide](/getting-started/quickstart/).
+Test the API hands-on in the [Quickstart Guide](/getting-started/quickstart/).

 :::

 ## Use Cases

-Directus is as flexible as the database itself and can power any data-driven project.
-Below a few common ways the platform is used:
+**Directus is as flexible as the database itself and can power any data-driven project.**

+You can use Directus to build out any data model or app you desire, from ecommerce to IoT fleets and everything in between.
+However, at this time, the core team is focused on four use cases:

 - **Backend as a Service**\
   An end-to-end data solution for efficiently connecting data and building APIs for projects that scale.
-Completely detached from the database, you're free to add or remove Directus from the database at any stage with no issue.
+Completely detached from the database, you're free to link or remove Directus anytime.
 - **Headless CMS**\
-  A modern and flexible way to manage every omnichannel digital experience.
+  A modern, flexible way to manage every omnichannel digital experience.
 Manage content for all your websites, apps, kiosks, digital signage, and other omnichannel digital experiences.
-Complete file asset storage offers improved organization, searchability, delivery, and integration with other datasets, all with on-the-fly file transformations.
 - **Internal Tool Builder**\
-  Ditch the spreadsheet and quickly build back-office apps and admin panels for customers, inventory, projects, and all your business data.
-Anyone can create beautiful custom apps for managing customers, projects, inventory, knowledgebases, task lists, marketing, or anything else... all with zero code.
+  The whole team can build custom apps!
+Ditch the spreadsheet and quickly build back-office apps and admin panels for customers, inventory, projects, marketing _or anything else._
 - **Data Management and Analytics**\
-  Gain insights into company KPIs and enable no-code exploration of business data.
-Coalesce previously siloed department data to give your team meaningful and actionable analytics.
-Establish a “single source of truth” for all of your disparate data while enabling non-technical users to build custom dashboards that generate meaningful insights from complex datasets.
+  Establish _a single source of truth_ for all data.
+Build no-code analytics dashboards to gain insights into company KPIs and other metrics.
+Coalesce previously siloed department data.

 :::tip Ready to dive-in?

 Get a Project running in minutes.
-Learn Directus hands-on in the [Quickstart Guide](/getting-started/quickstart/).
+Learn Directus hands-on with the [Quickstart Guide](/getting-started/quickstart/).

 :::

 ## Core Principles

-Directus is a simple solution for complex problems, with a data-first approach guided by the following core principles:
+**Directus is a simple, data-first solution to complex problems, guided by these principles:**

 - **Pure** — No predefined or proprietary schema, with all system metadata stored separately.
 - **Open** — Directus Core is public and open source, with no obfuscated or cloud-only code.